Attach Content (Assignments & Resources)

 The Attach Content options display if your district has Campus Learning and has given you the Enhanced Curriculum tool right.
 Specific options are dependent on district and school configuration.

-Classic View: Tools throughout Instruction where teachers access assignments, including Grade Book, Planner > My Curriculum, Assignment Overview and Progress Monitor
+Location: Open an assignment via tools throughout Instruction, including Grade Book, Planner > My Curriculum, Assignment Overview, and Progress Monitor

 The Attach Content options on assignments and resources allow teachers to add additional content.